Jithsaavvy/Naive_Bayes_Classifier_algorithm/README.md

 4. **99.6%** accuracy is achieved

-To assess the performance, **Evaluation datasets** are used for testing the algorithm.
+To assess the performance, **Evaluation datasets** are used for testing the algorithm

-Note:
-The green and black points correspond to stable and unstable placements respectively